-All of us at some time or another have had to wait on a very long line that we either had to get into somewhere or leave the place where we were at.
-If you are at a large retail store during a weekend sale you see that all twelve checkout registers are filled with people.
-If you are going to a conference, a concert or a fireworks show, the people trying to get into these venues sometimes line up at the entrance as early as Five to Six AM in the morning.
+All of us at some time or another have had to spend time waiting on a very long line trying to get into somewhere or trying to leave from a particular place.
+If you were at a large retail store during a weekend sale you have seen how all checkout registers can be filled with people.
+If you have gone to a conference, a concert or a fireworks show, the people trying to get into these venues sometimes line up at the entrance as early as Five to Six AM in the morning.
 When the event is over and they began to leave the parking lot the traffic is so long, that it can take almost an entire hour before you get on the parkway to drive home.

 Being in a very long line can sometimes be frustrating and even tempting sometimes to get out of the line and not attend the conference.
 However, because you paid your hard earn money and you could be refunded for your tickets, you stayed in line though wait seems forever.
 The same way waiting in these long lines can be taxing on our patience, there are things in our spiritual life that can reveal how much we know how to wait on the Lord.